 Because of the nature of bitcoin, it is difficult to identify specific users.
-As a transactional currency, it is currently difficult to use as few places accept them and transactions are much slower than credit cards to process.
+Being a transactional currency, it is currently difficult to use.
+Few places accept them and transactions are much slower than credit cards to process.
 As a result, according to Fortune, the primary use of bitcoins for transactional purposes remains criminal, including drugs and cyber-extortion fees for ransomware attacks.

 As a store of value, it is very volatile compared to gold or dollar denominated deposits.
 Despite this, there has been significant demand.
 According to Bloomberg, the currency is most useful to people trying to bypass their country’s currency restrictions, such as China or Venezuela, or in countries where people might be concerned about hyperinflation, such as Argentina.